 Evoenergy investigates all instances of identified power quality issues and power quality complaints.
-At present, most issues impact of the distributed generation on voltage regulation.
+At present, most issues result from the impact of the distributed generation on voltage regulation.
 Depending on the results of investigations, Evoenergy employs usually one of the following solutions to resolve the voltage regulation issue: